-- Of the LGBT attorneys at the Firm, 6 are partners, 1 is counsel, and 32 are associates in the U.S., London and Hong Kong offices.
+- Of the LGBT+ attorneys at the Firm, 5 are partners, 2 are counsel, and 32 are associates in the U.S. and London offices.

 - Each affinity group has an appointed senior leader sponsor, who is not a member of that demographic group.
-The sponsors are charged with understanding key issues the group members’ face and advocating for necessary change.
-Karen Ballack, partner in the Technology and IP Transactions practice, is the Management Committee Sponsor for WEGALA.
+The sponsors are charged with understanding key issues the group members face and advocating for necessary change.
+Co-Chair of the global Litigation Department, Jonathan Polkes, is the Management Committee Sponsor for WEGALA.

 Programs and Policies

-The WEGALA members in our London office hosted and led a program on LGBT rights in Europe, the office’s LGBT-related pro bono work (including with the Human Dignity Trust’s efforts to decriminalize homosexuality in Malawi), and broader plans to support LGBT issues across Europe.
-There were over 70 attendees across 6 offices.
+Weil’s European offices participated in a program on LGBT+ rights in Europe, the London office’s LGBT+-related pro bono work (including with the Human Dignity Trust’s efforts to decriminalize homosexuality in Malawi), and broader plans to support LGBT+ issues across Europe.

 During Diversity Month 2017, the London office hosted a talk with Micro Rainbow International about ending homelessness of LGBTI refugees.

 In honor of Pride Month 2018, Weil welcomed Ellie Krug, attorney, activist, and author of Getting to Ellen: A Memoir about Love, Honesty and Gender Change to speak at the Firm.

 In June 2016, Weil hosted a Pride Month Lunch Panel Presentation: “OutWomen at the Forefront” moderated by Stephanie Sandberg, Managing Director at Out Leadership, featuring an out woman partner and associate from Weil.